yukang123/starter-hugo-academic/content/project/vertebral-landmark-detection/index.md

   focal_point: Smart
   preview_only: false
 ---
 Normally, clinicians evaluate the curvature of the spine by calculating the Cobb angles for scoliosis diagnosis.
-They should identify vertebrae first and then select tilted ones for Cobb angle measurement.\
-To relieve the burden of manual operation, we use machine learning methods to automatically detect vertebral landmarks.
+They should identify vertebrae first and then select tilted ones for Cobb angle measurement.
+In order to relieve the burden of manual operation, we use machine learning methods to automatically detect vertebral landmarks.